 If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

-It's the second week of December and with Christmas looming I'm starting to panic!
+Christmas is looming I'm starting to panic!

 That's why at times like this I look for some easier options.